douyouzhe/system-design/tech-stacks/kafka/README.md

 * To make any system reliable and resilient, we use replications to make sure we do not have any single-point failures.
 Note that Kafka uses the Leader&Follower mechanism.
 We will cover more in the System Reliability section.

 * Every partition has its corresponding append-only log that stores all messages from the Producer.
 Append-only logs will get big sometimes so they are further divided into Segments (1G).
 Kafka puts an index record in the `xxxxx.index` file for every 4kb of data for fast retrieval.
-To prevent logs getting large infinitely, we can set the retention time using `log.retention.hours/minutes/ms` (the default is 7 days).
-After the retention time, the data will be either deleted or compacted(only keep the latest value of the same key) depends on `log.cleanup.policy`.
+To prevent logs from getting large infinitely, we can set the retention time using `log.retention.hours/minutes/ms` (the default is 7 days).
+After the retention time, the data will be either deleted or compacted(only keep the latest value of the same key) depending on `log.cleanup.policy`.

 ## System Reliability